Welcome to the Palace Theatre

 Directed by Deb Chantler

-For our fifth show of the season the Tony and Pulitzer award winning play that became an Academy Award Nominated film.
+For our fifth show of the season, London Community Players presents a Tony and Pulitzer award-winning play that became an Academy Award Nominated film.
 The darkly comic drama August: Osage County is worthy of the praise it has received from critics and audience.

 “Tracy Letts’ fiercely funny, turbo-charged tragicomedy is, flat-out, no asterisks and without qualifications, THE MOST EXCITING NEW AMERICAN PLAY BROADWAY HAS SEEN IN YEARS.” – Charles Usherwood, The New York Times